 (e) A false start shall be signaled within the first 30 meters if any rider moves forward before the gun is fired or is pushed, or if any rider other than the one on the inside takes the lead before the 30 meter mark.

-(f) Each team is allowed two rerides only for false starts.
-Therefore, a team is entitled to only three starts.
+(f) Each team is allowed only one reride for false starts.

 2K11.
 Mishaps.